Why Do I Feel Weird or Off? | JED

 • How can I best describe the feelings I’m having?
 Do I feel “weird” because I’m having a combination of feelings?
 If so, what are they?

-• Has anything happened recently that might be causing these feelings, such as a disagreement with a friend, tough exams at school, or some family drama?
+• Has anything happened recently that might be causing these feelings, such as a disagreement with a friend, tough exams at school, or family drama?
+Ask: What’s making me feel not like myself?

-• Am I dealing with some uncertainty in my life?
+• Am I dealing with uncertainty in my life?

 • Am I feeling conflicting emotions, leading me to feel confused or disoriented?